XueliangHan/xuelianghan.github.com/resume.markdown

 ###Excellent COMMUNICATION & TEAMWORK

 ####Fluency in ENGLISH (reading, writing, listening, and translating)
-* I past College English Test 4 & 6 without any preparations, my primary knowledge and information source are English books and news.
+* I past College English Test 4 and 6 without any preparations, my primary knowledge and information source are English books and news.
-* I __read__ professional English books and documents about Computer Science and __write__ articles and blog in English, besides, I don't need subtitles when __listening/watching__ English audios/videos.
+* I __read__ professional English books and documents about Computer Science and __write__ articles and blog in English, besides, I don't need subtitles to __listen/watch__ English audios/videos.
 * As curiosity, I like to read books about advanced technology, science and __translate__ them into Chinese for a better understanding and also for fun.

 ###Accountable LEADERSHIP Experience